Luis John Castro: Councilman

 In 2016, he ran for public office anew as a candidate for the Saipan & Northern Islands Municipal Council, a form of municipal level government in the Northern Mariana Islands.
 He won election and was sworn in on January 9, 2017, becoming the youngest person to serve in that capacity in the council's history.
 After taking office, he was elected Chairman of the council, the equivalency of a vice mayor position.

 While in office, he championed destination enhancement within the villages, proper treatment of ancestral remains and increased awareness of medicinal plants.
 He is also an active member of the Association of Mariana Island Mayors, Vice-Mayors and Elected Municipal Council Members, and has made strides in promoting inter-island collaborations between village leaders in all four of the Marianas's jurisdictions.

 By law in the CNMI, Castro in his capacity as Chairman served as Acting Mayor in the event of the absence, vacancy, or death of either the Mayor of Saipan or the Northern Islands.
-This was the case in February 2017 when Northern Islands Mayor Francisco Jerome Kaipat Aldan passed away suddenly while in office.
+This was the case in February 2017 when Northern Islands Mayor Francisco Jerome Kaipat Aldan died suddenly while in office.
 Castro served as mayor in the interim until the appointment of Vicente Cruz Santos, Jr. to fill out the remainder of Aldan's term.